ga4gh/va-spec/docs/source/introduction.rst

 .. note::  **Study Result Profiles**: While the majority of applications are focused on creating **Statement** profiles, the modeling framework supports profiling of other Core-IM classes, including **Study Results** and **Evidence Lines**.
 For example, the `CohortAlleleFrequencyStudyResult <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/study-result-profiles.html#cohort-allele-frequency-study-result>`_ profile specializes the StudyResult class to represent select data from statistical analyses of allele frequencies in different human populations along with methodological and quality metadata.
 More information on these types of profiles can be found `here <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html#profiling-methodology>`_.

+Types of Profiles
+#################
+While the majority of applications of the VA-Spec deal in knowledge statements, and use **Statement** Profiles, the modeling framework supports  profiling of other Core-IM classes such as **Study Result**.
+Study Results are used when the information captured represents data items a study or dataset pertaining to some variant of interest, as  opposed to a broader statement of knowledge (e.g, one that may be concluded from interpretation of such data).

+For example, the `CohortAlleleFrequencyStudyResult <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/study-result-profiles.html#cohort-allele-frequency-study-result>`_ profile specializes the StudyResult class to represent select data from statistical analyses of allele frequencies in different human populations along with methodological and quality metadata.
+More information on the StudyResult class and how it can be profiled can be found `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/study-result.html>`_  and `here <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_.